Privacy Policy

 We shall use the data and information you give to Us:

-• to keep and maintain Our internal business records;
+• To keep and maintain Our internal business records;

-• for Our internal training purposes;
+• For Our internal training purposes;

-• to provide you with Our own tailored marketing information that We think may suit your interests and needs, where you have given your consent;
+• To provide you with Our own tailored marketing information that We think may suit your interests and needs, where you have given your consent;

-• to provide you with marketing and promotional information from carefully selected third-party pharmaceutical manufacturers and medical software providers, where you have given your consent;
+• To provide you with marketing and promotional information from carefully selected third-party pharmaceutical manufacturers and medical software providers, where you have given your consent;

-• to comply with Our legal and regulatory obligations.
+• To comply with Our legal and regulatory obligations.

 We reserve the right to add to the list of uses above.
 We shall not use pre-collected data for any new purposes without consulting you and obtaining your express consent if required under the applicable Regulations.